ecr007/English-World/Phrases-Vocabulary/I.md

 Inheritance: (noun) is used when we have is-a relationship between objects.
 Inheritance in Java is implemented using ```extends``` keyword.

 Inherit: (verb) If the Animal is the base class.
 The Cat Class inherits from Animal Class.

+I was **a surfing instructor** in the Dominican Republic: means that at that time, the person speaking had a job teaching people how to surf in the Dominican Republic.